-Pre-order available now from Rowman & Littlefield Publishers, Amazon and other retailers.
+Pre-order available now from Rowman & Littlefield Publishers, Amazon, Target, Barnes & Noble, Hive (in the UK) and other retailers.
 Secretly Canadian is offering an exclusive bundle that includes a vinyl pressing of Molina's first radio session, recorded in 1994 at Oberlin College.
 Pre-order it here.

 "Erin Osmon paints an empathetic and deeply human portrait of Jason Molina, both the artist and the man.
 A biography that's as beautifully haunting as one of his songs."—Bob Mehr, author, Trouble Boys: The True Story of the Replacements